DrVicki/heroku-netlify/tutorial.md

-# Deploy a back-end and front-end app using Heroku and Netlify
+# Dev-Experience: Deploy a back-end and front-end app using Heroku and Netlify
-Posted May 15, 2021
+Posted May 15, 2021 \ by Dr. Vicki Bealman

 I'm was working on a project which needs to be deployed online.
 - After research and testing, this tutorial emerged.